Seeger Weiss Partner Christopher Ayers Appointed Co-Lead Class Counsel in Band-Aid PFAS Litigation

 A partner at Seeger Weiss, Christopher Ayers is an experienced trial attorney representing individual and corporate plaintiffs in complex litigation nationwide.
 He currently serves on the Plaintiffs’ Executive Committee and Co-Chair of the E-Discovery Committee in the Social Media Adolescent Addiction/Personal Injury Litigation and represents the Estate of Henrietta Lacks and members of her family seeking justice against pharmaceutical and biotechnology companies for unjustly profiting off Mrs. Lacks’s stolen cells.
 His practice focuses on class actions, mass torts, and complex commercial litigation involving consumer protection, product liability, and corporate misconduct.

 One of the nation’s preeminent plaintiffs’ law firms, Seeger Weiss is best known for multidistrict mass torts and class actions in both state and federal court—and especially for taking those cases to trial.
 With the resources and dedication to take on the world’s largest corporations, the firm has an impressive track record of victories against companies like Merck, Monsanto, and 3M—and a reputation for sticking with a case from beginning to end.
-From offices in New York, New Jersey, Pennsylvania, and Massachusetts, the firm has represented over 10,000 individuals, companies, and governments across the United States who have been injured or defrauded on a massive scale.
+From offices in New York, New Jersey, and Pennsylvania, the firm has represented over 10,000 individuals, companies, and governments across the United States who have been injured or defrauded on a massive scale.
 Since its founding in 1999, it has led many of the most complex and high-profile cases in the country: the National Prescription Opiate Litigation, which the Washington Post called “the largest federal court case in U.S. history”; the “Dieselgate” scandal; the sprawling multistate litigation on behalf of survivors of child sexual abuse; and the history-making National Football League Players’ Concussion Injury Litigation.

 Prior results do not guarantee or predict a similar outcome in any future matter.